 Fast fact: Vienna being small compared to other cities frequented by tourists is a great advantage for those 14-day European tours covering 6 or more cities.
 Considering time allotted for travel from another city and leaving for the next, sleeping and eating, it can be estimated that there’s more or less 14 hours to see the beauty the Austrian capital has to offer.
-Here’s a quick guide on how to cover Vienna given a short period of time.
+Here’s a quick one day in Vienna guide.
+Tips on how to cover Vienna given a short period of time.

 Starting off, go about the Ringstrasse.
 This street encircles the most prominent buildings and historical places of the city and yes, you can either go by foot or ride the tram exclusively for this route.
 Some of the known architecture in the Ringstrasse include the Parliament building with a neoclassical statue of Pallas Athena fronting it.
 A few steps from this Greek revival building stands the Gothic-style Viennese City Hall (Rathaus) which serves as the seat of both the mayor and city council of Vienna.